-Tokyo Arcade Game Centers are a cheap and enjoyable way to spend an afternoon.
-They can be small or they can be massive multi-story building complexes that have bowling, movies, games, pachinko and food courts all in one.
-Akihabara is the the gaming capital of Japan and it is filled with Game Centers, but there are Arcades and Game Centers located all over the city of Tokyo and surrounding areas.We have listed some of the best Tokyo Arcade Game Centers.
+Tokyo Arcade Game Centers are called “Gen-Sen” in Japanese.
+They are world-renowned for their fun, loud and exciting atmosphere.
+Game Centers are a mix of pinball, arcade and high tech digital and 3D games.
+Game Centers are an enjoyable way to spend an afternoon.
+They can be small or they can be massive multi-story building complexes that have bowling, movies, games, pachinko, food courts and more, all in one.
+Akihabara is the gaming capital of Japan and it is filled with Game Centers, but there are Game Centers located all over the city of Tokyo.
+Here is a list of Tokyo Arcade Game Centers.

 Arcade Game Centers

-D.D.R is a car racing simulator arcade in Akihabara, it is usually booked out so be sure to check in advance or come early.
+D.D.R is a car racing simulator arcade in Akihabara.
+This place is very popular and it is usually booked out so be sure to check in advance or come early.
 Location: 3-11-2 Sotokanda | 5F Rock Bldg., Chiyoda, Tokyo.
 Train Access: Suehirocho Station, 4 min walk, Akihabara Station, 6 min walk, Yushima Station, 9 min walk Google Maps

 Super Potato Akihabara is a retro gamers heaven.
-It has a a really old style and feel to it and has all the famous 1980’s and 1990’s games.
-It is actually more of a museum of retro games that you are allowed to play, giving you a glimpse into your parents teenage years, or rekindling your first high-school date.
-Classic Super Mario and Golden Eye are favorites.
+It has a really old style and feel to it and has all the famous 1980’s and 1990’s games.
+It is actually more of a museum of retro games that you are allowed to play, giving you a glimpse into your parent’s teenage years, or rekindling your first high-school date.
+Classic Super Mario and GoldenEye are favorites.
 Location: 3F-5F Kitabayashi Building, 1-11-2, Sotokanda, Chiyoda-ku, Tokyo Train Access: Akihabara Station, 4 min walk, Suehirocho Station, 5 min walk Google Maps

-Some call it the best arcade game center in the world, and it is a throwback to the 1970’s.
+Some call it the best arcade game center in the world, and it is a throwback to the 1970s.
 Try Amusement Tower has something for every gamer in a very unique atmosphere.
 There are floors of various styles of fun games that will keep everyone amused.
 There is also a place to eat and drink beer if that is more your style.
 A great area for photos as many of the games, especially the crane and toy games are rather old.
 Great collection of beat mania and dancing style Konami games, and there will almost always be an expert there that you can watch and admire.
 Location: 4-4-7 MT Building Sotokanda, Chiyoda-ku, Tokyo Train Access: Suehirocho Station, 2 min walk, Akihabara Station, 6 min walk Google Maps

 Thank You for visiting Tokyo Live news & entertainment.
 If you enjoyed our Tokyo Arcade Game Centers page.
 Please take a look at Tokyo New Movie Releases, Tokyo Amusement & Theme Parks, or Tokyo Children’s Entertainment Options pages.